-Firstly, the key indicator of the MetaForest model - R-squared (R-OOB) was 0.29, meaning that the moderators predicted variance in the effect ($I^2 = 84.56\%$; Q: 267.61, p < .001).
-Furthermore, we found that all five moderators had positive variable importance, with responsibility for target being the most important variable (stronger effects for no clear responsibility for target studies compared to clear responsibility for target studies), followed by presence/absence of negative outcome information, self vs other, familiarity with target, and design type.
+First, the key indicator of the MetaForest model- $R^2$ (R-OOB) was .29, meaning that the moderators predicted variance in the effect ( $I^2 = 84.56\%$ , Q = 267.61, p < .001).
+Furthermore, we found that all five moderators had positive variable importance, with responsibility for target being the most important variable (stronger effects for no clear responsibility for target studies compared with clear responsibility for target studies), followed by presence/absence of negative outcome information, self versus other, familiarity with target, and design type.
 See Figure 4.